Any Question? Email Us

 6 Lobuche To Gorak Shep Everest Base Camp 5,364 m/17,594 ft Trek to Everest Base Camp and return to Gorak Shep

-7 Gorak Shep To Kala Patthar and back to Gorakshep, then Helicopter flight back to Kathmandu 5,545 m/18,192 ft Hike to Kala Patthar and return to Gorak Shep, then helicopter to Kathmandu
+7 Gorak Shep To Kala Patthar and back to Gorak Shep, then a Helicopter flight back to Kathmandu 5,545 m/18,192 ft Hike to Kala Patthar and return to Gorak Shep, then helicopter to Kathmandu

 Everest Base Camp Trek Cost/price from $1490 with Nepal Himalayas Trekking